What is an explosives licence?

 Applying for an explosives licence

-If you are applying for an explosives licence for the first time, or for a new premises, part of the application process will include a Fire Safety Audit under the Regulatory Reform (Fire Safety) Order 2005 by one of our inspecting officers.
-This is to ensure the premises is broadly compliant with that legislation before it is considered suitable for the storage of explosives.
+If you are applying for an explosives licence for the first time, or for new premises, part of the application process will include a Fire Safety Audit under the Regulatory Reform (Fire Safety) Order 2005 by one of our inspecting officers.
+This is to ensure the premises are broadly compliant with that legislation prior to considering its suitability for the storage of explosives.

 If you are intending to store more than 2,000kg of Net Explosive Content (NEC) of fireworks, you must apply for a licence from the Health and Safety Executive.

 For queries, email firstname.lastname@example.org or call us on: 0113 3875738.